hamidniki/Mini-project-1-JSON-Based-Data-Exercise/README.md

-### Mini Project1: JSON Based Data Exercise
+## Mini Project1: JSON Based Data Exercise

-This World Bank dataset from a school quality impent project in Ethiopia
+This mini project takes advantage of a World Bank dataset from a school quality improvement project in Ethiopia to demonstrate the use of JSON files.

 ```
 countryname